mscafeologista/mscafeologista.github.io/README.md

 ## Education
 - Global Doctor of Business Administration | Swiss School of Business and Management (_Anticipated Graduation: 2025_)
-- Bachelor of Arts in Linguistics, Minor in French Language Studies | University of California, Berkeley (_2003_)
+- Bachelor of Arts in Linguistics, Minor in French Language Studies; Recipient of Cal & Wheeler Scholarships | University of California, Berkeley (_2003_)

 ## Licenses and Certifications